In the Revision Information section of the content editing form, Content Administrators can move content to the Published Status.

 When you’re logged in, you can see unpublished content in menus and views.
 The content usually has a pinkish background but not always.

-- Click the Edit tab on a specific piece of content to see what Status it’s in and the Revision tab to make sure the correct revision is published.
+- Click the Edit tab on a specific piece of content to see what the Status is and the Revision tab to make sure the correct revision is published.

-Advanced editors may want to think about the URL Path Address before publishing.
+Advanced editors may want to think about the URL Path Address before publishing and run these recommended tests and evaluations.